 The subjects included in the study program are divided into:

 - mandatory subjects – their completion is a prerequisite for a successful completion of the study program or part thereof,

-- mandatory optional subjects - the prerequisite of the successful completion of the study program or its part is the passing a fixed number of subjects from that group by the choice of student,
+- mandatory optional subjects - the prerequisite of the successful completion of the study program or its part is the passing a set number of subjects from that group by the choice of the student,

 - selection subjects – these are all other subjects in the study program or in the list of other study programs and their choice is contingent upon the acquisition of a specified number of credits in the part of the study.

 A mandatory subject which has been enrolled in a given academic year and not completed by a student can be enrolled one more time during the study in the next academic year.
 After the second unsuccessful attempt to pass the mandatory subject, the student is excluded from the study due to missing credits according to the art.
 13, paragraph.
 2 (b) c) Study order of the University of Economics in Bratislava.

 A compulsorily optional subject which has been signed up but not completed by a student may be enrolled one more time, or a different subject may be chosen from the list of mandatory optional subjects instead.

 The selection subject that has been enrolled and not completed by a student can be enrolled by the student once more, or he/she can choose a different subject from the list of selection subjects.

 A minimum number of 15 students are set to offer a mandatory optional and selection subject.
 If the number of students logged in one of the subjects does not reach a minimum number, students are required to choose another subject.

 The student may receive credits in the exam period of the given semester only from those subjects that have been enrolled within the deadline.